grnisha/GitHub-Octopus-Workshop/Workshop/WorkshopGuide/07_Azure_Service_Principal.md

-# NDCDevOpsWorkshop Azure Service Principal Setup
+#  Azure Service Principal Setup

-This section will be instructor led, but full details should be below.

 Azure Service Principal accounts are for use with the **Azure Resource Management (ARM) API** only.
 Configuring your Octopus Server to authenticate with the service principal you create in Azure Active Directory will let you configure finely grained authorization for your Octopus Server.